ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 1am, then a chance of showers and thunderstorms.
 Some of the storms could be severe.
-Cloudy.
+Mostly
+         cloudy.
 Low around 52, with temperatures rising to around 61 overnight.
-Southwest wind 7 to 10 mph, with gusts as high as 18 mph.
+Southwest wind 7 to 13 mph, with gusts as high as
+         18 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">